nicholaslenz12/System-Bio/README.md

 3) Degradation term, carrying capacity, and metabolite.

 #### RHC
-Runs a receding horizon control algorithm for a model from Models.
+Runs a receding horizon control (RHC) algorithm for a model from Models.
 Various parameters for the algorithm can be adjusted from inside the script.